proxyserver2023/awesome-go/README.md

 Lots of examples for working with golang.

 ## How to use this project
-Store examples with necessary instructions to install, so that other people install.
+Store examples with necessary instructions to install, so that other people can built tools on your work.

 ## Table of Contents